A linear-algebraic formulation of dimensional analysis with constraints: Acknowledgments

-The author would like to thank Y.\ Araya, K.\ Hioki, and Y.\ Shimazaki for useful discussions on related topics.
-This work was supported in part by internal research funding from Akita Prefectural University.
+The author thanks Yosuke Araya, Yoshiaki Shimazaki, Manato Haigo, and Kenta Hioki for useful advice and discussions related to this work.
+This work was supported by internal research funding from Akita Prefectural University.